Oral Thrush: Symptoms, Causes, and Natural Support

 ✅ Difficulty swallowing in more severe cases

 It’s important to remember that not every white tongue is caused by oral thrush.
-Dehydration, poor oral hygiene, smoking, geographic tongue, certain medications, and other conditions can produce similar appearances.
+Dehydration, poor oral hygiene, smoking, geographic tongue, certain medications, and several other conditions can produce a similar appearance.

 Oral Thrush vs Other Tongue Conditions